andynines/bugevo/readme.txt

 Change "bugevo" to the name of the repository folder if it differs.
 A LOVE2D window will launch.
 Press the spacebar to start a new simulation, and press Q at any time to close the window.
-Also provided is a test script which runs more quickly than the normal simulation, but only produces text output in the form of information about a random bug within the population.
-To use the script, move into the directory of the repository folder and run the command:
+Also provided is a test script which periodically reports information on a random bug within a simulation's population.
+To use this script, move into the the repository folder directory and run the command:

 lua test.lua

-A constant inside the script determines for how long the simulation will run, set at 30,000 iterations by default.
-A constant inside the simulation determines at what interval the population is sampled for a bug's attributes.